skillupco/assignments/data/extraction/README.md

 - `url` Training page URL
 - `name` Training title
 - `sku` Unique reference of the training
-- `objectives` Training objectives, full HTML content, if present
+- `program` Training program, full HTML content, if present
 - `parsed_duration` Duration of the training
 - `parsed_price` Basic price (VAT excluded, discount excluded) of the training, if present